Volunteer

 Before Camp:

-• Complete all necessary paperwork and background checks.
+• Complete all necessary paperwork and background checks through Care Provider Background Screening Clearinghouse https://info.flclearinghouse.com

-• Acquire a basic understanding of type 1 diabetes and complete mandatory training.
+• Gain an understanding of type 1 diabetes and diabetes care through mandatory training.

 • Attend a pre-camp orientation to prepare for the upcoming session.